-FEMP's acquisition guidance and efficiency requirements apply to LED luminaires used to provide general or ambient lighting in commercial and industrial buildings that meet the product qualification criteria for indoor-troffer (#7), indoor-linear ambient (#8), and high-bay (#9) applications in the Design Lights Consortium's (DLC) Technical Requirements Table V4.4.
-Commercial and industrial fluorescent and metal halide luminaires are covered by other FEMP product categories.
-See FEMP’s product overviews for ceiling-mounted fluorescent luminaires, suspended fluorescent luminaires, and industrial (high/low bay) luminaires for the efficiency requirements and acquisition guidance associated with these product categories.
+FEMP's acquisition guidance and efficiency requirements apply to LED luminaires used to provide general or ambient lighting in commercial and industrial buildings that meet the product qualification criteria for indoor-troffer (#7), indoor-linear ambient (#8), high-bay (#9), and low-bay (#10) applications in the Design Lights Consortium's (DLC) Technical Requirements Table V5.1.

 Find Product Efficiency Requirements